Greg-R/qse2/README.md

 how the T41 calibration process works.

 "Direct Coupled" is a significant difference from the original QSE.
 The original QSE is capacitively coupled.
 This makes it impossible to perform carrier nulling.
-The connections between the I and Q DACs is direct coupled.
+The connections between the I and Q DACs are direct coupled.
 There are no blocking capacitors.
 This makes it possible to perform carrier nulling (calibration).

-A simple modification to the Teensy Audio Adapter board is required, as the circuit includes blocking capacitors.
+A simple modification to the Teensy Audio Adapter board is required, as that circuit includes blocking capacitors.
 The coupling capacitors are removed and replaced with 0 ohm jumper resistors.

 ### Software Modifications for Divide-by-two